Friends of Marcellus Free Library

 - Our primary fundraisers are the Book Nook and book sales (see book donation guidelines), basket raffle, membership dues and donations.
 The Friends of Marcellus Free Library, Inc. are a separate Not-for-Profit Charitable 501(c)3 organization that raises funds to assist the library in providing additional programs and services that are not included in the operating budget.
 Donations to the Friends are tax-deductible.

-- Book Nook - The Friends maintain a used book shop which offers a wide array of gently used books, CDs, and DVDs.
+- Paulette Quinn Book Nook - The Friends maintain a used book shop which offers a wide array of gently used books, CDs, DVDs, and Puzzles.
 It is located in the library next to the copy machine and open during normal library hours.
 Recycled magazines are available for free in the Book Nook and donations of current magazines are appreciated.

-- Book Sales – Large book sales are typically held twice a year in the Community Room.
+- Book Sales – Large book sales are typically held twice a year in the Community Room, in the fall and in conjunction with Olde Home Days.
 Additionally, a special display of individually priced, gift-giving condition books is put out in the lobby for several weeks prior to the December holidays.

 How can I get more information on the Friends?

 - Attend a meeting – guests are always welcome.
-Feel free to contact the Friends directly, leave your name and phone number at the library’s circulation desk or call the library.
+Feel free to contact the Friends directly at firstname.lastname@example.org or leave your name and phone number at the library’s circulation desk or call the library.
 A Friend will contact you to provide more information and answer any questions that you may have.

 Benefits of Being a Friend of MFL